Martian-Engineering/urbit-gob/readme.md

     patp2hex            : converts a @p-encoded string to a hex-encoded string

+    patp2point          : converts a @p-encoded string to a point-encoded string

     patq                : converts a number to a @q-encoded string

     patq2dec            : converts a @q-encoded string to a decimal-encoded string

     patq2hex            : converts a @q-encoded string to a hex-encoded string

+    patq2point          : converts a @q-encoded string to a point-encoded string

+    point2patp          : converts a point-encoded string to a @p-encoded string

+    point2patq          : converts a point-encoded string to a @q-encoded string

     hex2patp            : converts a hex-encoded string to a @p-encoded string